SolaceProducts/terraform-solacebroker-client/README.md

 Most optional variables' default value is `null`, meaning that if not provided then the resource default value will be provisioned on the broker.

--> The module default for the `enabled` optional variable is `true`, which differ from the resource attribute default.
+-> The module default for the `enabled` optional variable is `true`, which differs from the resource attribute default.

 ## Module outputs